vinej/react-portal/README.md

 * Form validation and abstraction (from Michel Weststrate)
 * Movable Popup modal form
 * Tab Bar
-* Dynamic widgets and dashboards
+* Dynamic widgets and dashboards with auto save profile
 * Unit test with mocha,chai,chai-jquery and enzyme  (only some tests for now)
   * test_helper from Stephen Grider
   * test_resolver to test action content and dispatch calls